-For this year's calculations, the SMO MECA resulted in an increase of around 4.7 per cent for the most recent year, whereas last year the figure was 2.6 per cent, and zero for the year before that.
-The relevant MECA is due to expire on 31 August 2024, and some automatic movement upwards was include from 1 January 2024, which was outside the period of analysis used here.
+For this year's calculations, the SMO MECA resulted in an increase of around 2.9 per cent for the most recent year, whereas last year the figure was 4.7 per cent, and 2.6 per cent for the year before that.
+The relevant MECA expired on 31 August 2024 and is being renegotiated at present.

 The Clerical (Admin) MECA which expired on 28 March 2021 we have previously used has been renegotiated and effectively bundles together administrative and clerical staff that were previously separated.
-We have matched the previous category used as closely as possible to the new categories and see that there has been an increase of 7.6 per cent for the last calendar year, with a further increase coming on 1 January 2024.
+We have matched the previous category used as closely as possible to the new categories and see that there has been an increase of three per cent for the last calendar year.